jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

       - white box provides the attackers with **detailed information** about the systems they target
       - this bypasses many of the reconnaissance steps that normally precede attacks, shortening the time of the attack and increasing the likelihood that it will find security flaws
       - these tests are sometimes called "**known environment**" tests
-      - in white-box testing, the tester has access to the source code and performss testing from a developer's perspective
+      - in white-box testing, the tester has access to the source code and performs testing from a developer's perspective
     - **gray-box penetration test**:
       - AKA **partial knowledge tests**, these are sometimes chosen to balance the advantages and disadvantages of white- and black-box penetration tests
       - this is particularly common when black-box results are desired but costs or time constraints mean that some knowledge is needed to complete the testing